 - Add coconut, maple syrup, water and coconut oil to a food processor.
 Blend on high speed until everything is evenly mixed.

-- Line an 8 inch x 8 inch baking pan with parchment paper.
+- Line an 8-inch x 8-inch baking pan with parchment paper.
 Spread coconut mixture evenly into lined pan.
 Place another piece of parchment paper on top of the coconut mixture and use your fingers and hands to press and smooth surface.
 Peel off the top layer of parchment paper.

-- Place pan in freezer for about 1 hour to set.
-If drizzling with chocolate, drizzle the melted chocolate over the bars immediately after you remove bars from freezer.
+- Place pan in the freezer for about 1 hour to set.
+If drizzling with chocolate, drizzle the melted chocolate over the bars immediately after you remove bars from the freezer.
 The chocolate should set right away since the bars are still cold.
 Slice bars and serve.
 Keep any remaining uneaten bars in the fridge or freezer.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.